saintmalik/blog.saintmalik.me/blog/2023-07-12-managing-secret-in-iac.md

   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/parameterstore.jpg`} alt="parameter store aws console"/>
 </picture>

-Once you are done with the adding your secrets, you need to get it back to use wherewe need it, which is in our terraform code.
+Once you are done with adding your secrets, you need to get it back to use where you need it, which is in our terraform code.

-### 👉 Use secrets in terraform
+### 👉 Use secrets in Terraform

-Now, you have to retrieve the secret we've created earlier in the parameter store using the following terraform code.
+Now, you have to retrieve the secret you created earlier in the parameter store using the following terraform code.

 ```yaml title="main.tf"
 data "aws_ssm_parameter" "github_token" {